LispCookbook/cl-cookbook/functions.md

 ### With the Alexandria library

-Now that you know how to do it, you may appreciate to use the implementation of the [Alexandria](https://common-lisp.net/project/alexandria/draft/alexandria.html#Data-and-Control-Flow) library (in Quicklisp).
+Now that you know how to do it, you may appreciate using the implementation of the [Alexandria](https://common-lisp.net/project/alexandria/draft/alexandria.html#Data-and-Control-Flow) library (in Quicklisp).